wallarm/product-documentation/docs/4.6/fast/qsg/test-interpretation.md

     <!-- See the [link][link-how-to-search] for more information about using the search tool. -->

-2. If you select the “Test runs” tab, you can observe the list of all the test runs along with some brief information about each of them, such as
+2. If you select the “Test runs” tab, you can observe the list of all the test runs along with some brief information about each of them, such as:

-    -   Test run status (in progress, successful, or failed)
+    * Test run status (in progress, successful, or failed)
-    -   If a baseline request recording is in progress
+    * If a baseline request recording is in progress
-    -   How many baseline requests were recorded
+    * How many baseline requests were recorded
-    -   What vulnerabilities were found (if any)
+    * What vulnerabilities were found (if any)
-    -   The domain name of the target application
+    * The domain name of the target application
-    -   Where the test generation and execution process took place (node or cloud)
+    * Where the test generation and execution process took place (node or cloud)

     ![!Testruns][img-testrun]